FAANG/dcc-metadata/docs/faang_analysis_metadata.md

 The metadata group will seek guidance from the analysis group about what protocol information and QC statistics need to be recorded.

+This is a test see how pull requests work in the git web interface